Greater-London-Authority/Population_projection_D3_dashboard_beta/README.md

 Contains the functions for plots which is responsible for rendering the multi-line graph using D3.js.

 ## main.js
-Fetches the CSV data and initialises graphs by calling functions in plots.js.
+Fetches the CSVs data and initialises graphs by calling functions in plots.js.

 ## Data
 The data folder contains the CSV file merged_population_long_data.csv with population projection data.
-The data is expected to have the following format: year,projection,value
+The data is expected to have the following format:
+< br / >
+year,projection,value< br / >

 2001,5yr,160922740.0

 ## Customisation